-She recently exhibited at the Architectural Digest Design Show in NYC in 2016 and 2017, Aqua Art Fair in Miami in 2015, and installed work in the lobby of One Madison in Manhattan and N7 Starbucks in Williamsburg, Brooklyn, in 2014.
-Her work was was included in “(Un)folding Patterns”, a group show about math at The Dorsky Gallery in LIC, NY, 2012, curated by Ombretta Agro’.
-Weinthaler also exhibited at the Architectural Digest Home Design Show in 2011, and was a featured artist in Metropolitan Home’s Showtime House, New York, NY, 2008, c/o Amy Lau Design.
-Past exhibitions include the Armory Show, NY, NY; Scope Hamptons, Long Island, NY; and Art DC, Washington DC.
+Weinthaler exhibited at the Architectural Digest Design Show in NYC in 2016 and 2017, Aqua Art Fair in Miami in 2015, and installed work in the lobby of One Madison in Manhattan and N7 Starbucks in Williamsburg, Brooklyn, in 2014.
+Her work was was included in “(Un)folding Patterns”, a group show about math at The Dorsky Gallery in LIC, NY, 2012, curated by Ombretta Agro’, and also featured in Metropolitan Home’s Showtime House, New York, NY, 2008, c/o Amy Lau Design.
+In 2007 when she launched into making Bits, she introduced her work at the Armory Show, NYC; Scope Hamptons, Long Island, NY; and Art DC, Washington DC.

 Previously Weinthaler wrote, curated and produced interactive events in an attempt to free art from the static environment of a gallery.
 They include shows in Boston, MA; New York, NY; Berlin, Germany; and Brooklyn, NY (1999-2000).
-She was the original set designer for the 24 Hour Plays (http://24hourplays.com) upon moving to New York City in 1995, and has since designed Celebrity Benefit shows at the Minetta Lane Theater in New York City, and the Henry Ford Theater in Los Angeles.
-Before moving to New York she taught set design at LAS in Switzerland, and was a production designer for small independent films in Austin, TX.
+She was the original set designer for the 24 Hour Plays upon moving to New York City in 1995, and designed Celebrity Benefit shows at the Minetta Lane Theater in New York City, and the Henry Ford Theater in Los Angeles.
+Before moving to New York she taught set design in Switzerland, and was a production designer for small independent films in Austin, TX.